geico/rfcs/active/0000-import-export-feature/README.md

 As mentioned before, this feature is only intended for use within the UI.
 As the code has currently been written, it would not be possible to extend the import and export functionality to a different API (i.e., REST), as all the code is written in React.

 A possible alternative to this would be to move the code that performs the CSV data mutations and GraphQL querying to the Metadata Service or the Frontend Server, accessible from throughout the DataHub stack through a REST API or similar.
 This does not come without drawbacks, however.
 Namely, we would need to re-write the existing code entirely, and we'd be introducing additional complexity through the API endpoints.
-It's also notable that doing so is outside of the scope of GEICO's intent with this RFC, as we are simply hoping to share what we already have.

 It's also notable that because the format of the CSV files is so different from those produced by the existing functionality of downloading search results, existing CSV files cannot be used to import datasets.
-This may cause confuion among users, and may be worth remediating.
+This may cause confusion among users, and may be worth remediating.

 It's also notable that a extension for DataHub does exist which adds very similar functionality ([link](https://datahubproject.io/docs/0.13.1/generated/ingestion/sources/csv/)).
 This has not been investigated in detail, but if this is a duplicate feature, it may not be worth integrating into DataHub.